 CPI is a measure of the change in price of a 'basket' of goods and services.
-The Reserve Bank has a policy to maintain an inflation rate between its annual target of 2 - 3 per cent.
-Therefore, where appropriate, this plan uses a mid-range forecast of a 2.5 per cent annual inflation rate.
+The Reserve Bank has a policy to maintain an inflation rate between its annual target of 2 - 3%.
+Therefore where appropriate, this plan uses a midrange forecast of a 2.5% annual inflation rate.

-In preparation of the LTFP, however, careful consideration has been given to yearly movements in actual costs witnessed over the previous 7 year period.
-From this data, both the historical average annual growth rate and the 7 year compounded growth were calculated.
-These values were contrasted against the forecast inflation rate and, where there was a material difference, preference was given towards the historical growth rates.
+In preparation of the LTFP however, careful consideration was given to yearly movements in actual costs witnessed over the previous seven year period.
+From this data, both the historical average annual growth rate and the seven year compounded growth were calculated.
+These values were contrasted against the forecast inflation rate and where there was a material difference, preference was given towards the historical growth rates.